8 Best Fall Jackets for Men 2025: Iconic, Durable, Stylish, & More

 What to consider:

-- They also tend to be quite slim in the arms
+- They tend to be slim on the arms while loose on the body.

 Best Leather Jacket: Schott NYC’s Perfecto